GrottoPress/jentil/README.md

 ### Testing

-Jentil employs, and encourages, proper, isolated unit tests. *jentil-theme* comes with [WP Browser](https://github.com/lucatume/wp-browser) and [Function Mocker](https://github.com/lucatume/function-mocker) for testing.
+Jentil employs, and encourages, proper, isolated unit tests. *my-theme* comes with [WP Browser](https://github.com/lucatume/wp-browser) and [Function Mocker](https://github.com/lucatume/function-mocker) for testing.
 You may swap these out for whatever testing framework you are comfortable with.

 WP Browser uses [Codeception](https://codeception.com), which, in turn uses [PHPUnit](https://phpunit.de), so it should take care of most testing needs.
 In addition to unit tests, you may add integration, functional and acceptance tests, using the same setup.